chengsun/ep/docs/Diary.md

   This way I can visually evaluate the results of my code.
 Up until now I have had to use textual logging when checking of the state of the mesh, which is time-consuming and prone to error.
   I have needed to refer to the documentation on the OpenGL API a lot, which is used for rendering.
 Most of the information I needed was found in [this tutorial][arcsynthesis] and [the OpenGL wiki][opengl core-api].
   I managed to successfully draw the mesh primitives that I have so far, a 2D n-sided polygon, with `test_mesh`.
+* I sent out an email to ryg, the author of the half-edge mesh representation blog series that I have been using, to ask whether he could give me some information about extrusion.
+This topic was on his list of blog posts to write, but it seems that he hasn't gotten round to it yet.
+Hopefully I'll get a response, but if not I will look elsewhere for information.

 27/1/13 *(30 minutes)*
 -------